aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to POTM in Android Apps or Online App" h2="RTF to POTM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another.
+For example, you may need to convert a Rich Text Format (RTF) file to a PowerPoint Open XML Macro-Enabled Presentation (POTM) file.

+<h2>How Aspose.Total Helps for RTF to POTM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert RTF file to POTM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert RTF file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as POTM.
+Aspose.Total for Android via Java is a set of File Format Automation libraries that can help you automate the document conversion process in your Android applications.
+It provides APIs for document manipulation, presentation, spreadsheet, and PDF manipulation.

+In order to convert RTF file to POTM, you can first use document manipulation API Aspose.Words for Android Java to convert RTF file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as POTM.

+Aspose.Total for Android via Java also provides other features such as creating, editing, and converting documents, presentations, and spreadsheets.
+It also supports a wide range of file formats such as DOC, DOCX, PPT, PPTX, XLS, XLSX, PDF, HTML, and many more.
+It also provides features such as document protection, document signing, and document comparison.

+Aspose.Total for Android via Java is a comprehensive set of libraries that can help you automate the document conversion process in your Android applications.
+It provides APIs for document manipulation, presentation, spreadsheet, and PDF manipulation.
+It also supports a wide range of file formats and provides features such as document protection, document signing, and document comparison.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}